startreedata/thirdeye/kubernetes/helm/startree-thirdeye/README.md

 ## Configuration

-> Warning: The initdb.sql used for setting up the db may be out of date.
-Please note that this chart is currently a work in progress.
+> Warning: The initdb.sql used for setting up the db is currently passed as a helm value to the charts.

 Please see `values.yaml` for configurable parameters.
 Specify parameters using `--set key=value[,key=value]` argument to `helm install`